Cyberattack on US pipeline is linked to criminal gang

-Experts said that gasoline prices are unlikely to be affected if the pipeline is back to normal in the next few days but that the incident — the worst cyberattack to date on critical U.S. infrastructure — should serve as a wake-up call to companies about the vulnerabilities they face.
+Experts said that gas prices are unlikely to be affected if normal operations resume in the next few days but that the incident — the worst cyberattack to date on critical U.S. infrastructure — should serve as a wake-up call to companies about the vulnerabilities they face.

 The pipeline, operated by Georgia-based Colonial Pipeline, carries gasoline and other fuel from Texas to the Northeast.
 It delivers roughly 45% of fuel consumed on the East Coast, according to the company.

-It was hit by what Colonial called a ransomware attack, in which hackers typically lock up computer systems by encrypting data and then demand a large ransom to release it.
-The company has not said what was demanded or who made the demand.
+Ransomware attacks are typically carried out by hackers who lock up computer systems by encrypting data and then demand a big ransom to release it.
+Colonial Pipeline has not said what was demanded or who made the demand.

+However, a person close to the investigation who spoke on condition of anonymity identified the ransomware gang responsible as DarkSide.
+It has been active since August and, typical of the most potent ransomware gangs, is known to avoid targeting organizations in former Soviet bloc nations.

 Colonial did not say whether it has paid or was negotiating a ransom, and DarkSide neither announced the attack on its dark web site nor responded to an Associated Press reporter’s queries.
 The lack of acknowledgment usually indicates a victim is either negotiating or has paid.